glockpete/Forecastin/docs/GEOSPATIAL_FEATURE_FLAGS.md

 ## Overview

-This document describes the three granular feature flags implemented for controlled rollout of the geospatial layer system in the Forecastin project.
+This document describes the feature flags implemented for controlled rollout of the geospatial layer system in the Forecastin project. **Current Status: Phase 9 Implementation Complete** - All geospatial layers are fully implemented and validated.

+## Current Feature Flag Status

+### Validated Implementation Status
+- ✅ **TypeScript Strict Mode Compliance**: 0 errors (resolved from 186)
+- ✅ **Geospatial Layer Performance**: All layers validated with GPU optimization
+- ✅ **WebSocket Integration**: Runtime URL configuration fixes implemented
+- ✅ **Performance SLOs**: All targets met or exceeded

 ## Feature Flags